jjlawren/sonos_cloud/README.md

 # Limitations

-Only a single Sonos household is supported at the moment.
-If you have a split S1/S2 system, not all speakers will be visible.

 Audio clips must be publicly accessible.
 If serving files from your Home Assistant instance (e.g., from the `/www/` config directory or via TTS integrations), the base URLs must be reachable from outside your network.
 This is easiest when using a Nabu Casa cloud URL.

 For example, to configure the `cloud` TTS integration to use external URLs: